 Master of Disguise: 007's power.
 Justified since he was a prize-winning actor in his prime days.

-Multinational Team: Pioneer in this, preceding even the X-Men.
+Multinational Team: Pioneer in this, preceding even the "all-new, all-different" '70s incarnation of the X-Men.
 The story goes that Shotaro Ishinomori took a trip around the world just before starting this series, and this inspired him to take this trope and show how it was supposed to be done.

 Nice Job Fixing It, Villain: Let's face it, had it not been for Black Ghost augmenting the characters with their cybernetics, most of their lives would have been terrible.